-PLEASE NOTE: Students are encouraged to counsel with the Online Coordinator or the Registrar before a withdrawal is approved, the effective date of a withdrawal will be when the Withdrawal Request Form is received.
+PLEASE NOTE: Students are encouraged to counsel with the Registrar before a withdrawal is approved.
+The effective date of a withdrawal will be when the Withdrawal Request Form is received.
 Please pay close attention to all official deadlines.
-Withdrawing from courses will extend time to completion.
+Withdrawing from courses will extend the time to completion.